Organic Produce and Farm Gates

 For the ultimate foodie experience, try to line up your visit whilst a cooking demonstration or class is happening.
 The Cunning Culinarian offers culinary enhancement, with children’s cooking classes after school and during school holidays.
 Whilst adult cooking classes can be arranged by appointment.
 Morpeth Sourdough’s co-founder, Stephen Arnott also runs a class that teaches you how to mix, shape, and bake your own sourdough bread in a totally hands-on-experience.

-Alternatively, see if you can get a seat at one of the themed dinner nights at The True Café in Lochinvar.
+Alternatively, see if you can get a seat at one of the themed dinner nights at True Café and Chocolate in Lochinvar.
 The dinners are held monthly and feature varying global flavours and different menus whilst being complemented with music or movies.